 This was followed by a quickfire Q&A recap session with the webinar attendees.

-Q: Can brands succeed on social without paying for reach?
+Q: Can brands and marketing teams succeed on social media without paying for reach?

 A: At the moment, it’s about doing less but also doing better.
 If you’re looking for high aspects of engagement, that’s no longer something Facebook actively measures.
 Maximise your spend by making sure you’re reaching the right people at right times of day by releasing tactical and simple content, based on your KPIs.